evsyukovaa/HA-kubernetes/README.md

 # HA-kubernetes
-multi master cluster and haproxy with hearbeat
+Multi master cluster and haproxy with hearbeat on baremetall